-Enacted in 2019, the Child Victims Act expanded the statute of limitations for survivors of child sexual abuse, allowing them to pursue civil or criminal charges well into adulthood.
-Specifically, survivors can now:
+When the Child Victims Act was enacted in 2019, it expanded the statute of limitations for survivors of child sexual abuse, allowing them to pursue civil or criminal charges well into adulthood.
+Specifically, survivors were able to:

 Who Can Be Held Accountable Under the CVA?